 Luxord is still the picture of politeness back in the Grey Area, he doesn’t even seem to mind.
 Xigbar gets a playful dig at you for leaving, but that’s about the worst of it.
 In fact, the biggest surprise of all is that Saïx isn’t even mad.
 In fact… he promotes you!
 Again, promotions are tied to major bosses.
 But that doesn’t make it feel any less out-of-keeping with the previous scene!

 Your new promotion, Agent, comes with a nice little set of goodies, besides the part where being called an “Agent” makes it seem like you’re actually part of the team instead of a greenhorn.
 Now before we get started, remember: your promotion to Novice unlocked Ring synth, and Rookie unlocked Gear synth, so synthesis is fully unlocked from here until the post-game.
 That means all of Agent’s direct goodies have to come in the Heart shop, and the rest will simply be tied in with the new Gear and Ring-related synthesis items encountered during the upcoming missions.
-As a consequence, I feel like Agent’s Heart Point shop rewards are a bit better than the Heart Point shop items we’ve seen previously, since they have to stand on their own!
+As a consequence, I feel like Agent’s Heart Point shop rewards are a bit better than the Heart Point shop items we’ve seen previously, probably because they have to stand on their own!

 The Heart Shop also sells an Auto-Life upgrade, which will have the ability recover 2/3rds of your health instead of 1/3rd, making it a must-have.
-It’s essentially this game’s equivalent of Second Chance and Once More, though with better healing in exchange for a use limit.

 - The single gear from the Heart Shop is the Prestige Gear, which gives you the Total Eclipse, a Gear with some handy alternate combos (the kind you trigger with the Y button).
 Those alternate combos are going to become omnipresent from this point on, and the Total Eclipse (and one other blade in this set) have some particularly good ones in my opinion.
 The Total Eclipse’s abilities are mostly SOS-focused: Defender and Striker in slots 1 and 2, and the less impressive Combo-Block, the ability to block in the middle of your own combos, in slot 3.
 The Prestige Gear+ is also available as a Gear Component B synthesis.
 The Total Eclipse+ replaces Combo-Block with the much more impressive Brick Wall.
 Definitely worth getting, unless you’d rather get…

-- The first Gear Component B gear, the Crisis Gear (Silent Dirge), which has an identical ability setup to the Total Eclipse+.
+- The first Gear Component B gear, the Crisis Gear (Silent Dirge), which has an identical ability list to the Total Eclipse+.
 In fact, I prefer thanks to its even better combos, especially its ground combo, and am fond of it for everyday work.
 Brick Wall is a winner, for sure.
 The Crisis Gear is also the first Gear with four upgrade slots, allowing for additional upgrades even if you choose to go with three Abilities.